Sena likens Cong to 'old creaking cot', says govt is stable

 But no one should harbour the idea that the MVA government will collapse and the "gates of Raj Bhavan will be opened for them early morning once again", the Sena said.
 It was apparently referring to the early morning swearing-in of BJP leader Devendra Fadnavis as chief minister and NCP's Ajit Pawar as his deputy during a stand-off between the Sena and its then ally BJP over power-sharing in November.

-Of late, the Congresss has been seeking more say in the decision-making process.
-Chief minister Thackeray has been holding talks with NCP chief Sharad Pawar on important issues including the coornavirus pandemic and relief for victims of cyclone Nisarga, which has created a feeling among Congress leaders that they are being left out, Cogress sources have said.
+Of late, the Congress has been seeking more say in the decision-making process.
+Chief minister Thackeray has been holding talks with NCP chief Sharad Pawar on important issues including the coronavirus pandemic and relief for victims of cyclone Nisarga, which has created a feeling among Congress leaders that they are being left out, Congress sources have said.

 The Congress has also requested Thackeray to hold a meeting of the three parties at the earliest to finalise the names of 12 members for appointment to the Legislative Council in the governor's quota.
 Calling the Congress the "third pillar" of the alliance government, the 'Saamana' claimed that the Shiv Sena had "sacrificed the most" in the tripartite set-up.